Can Large Language Models Address Open-Target Stance Detection?: Limitation

 \section{Limitation}

 The limitations of our work can be listed as follows:

-\begin{itemize} \item We did not provide a specific coherence measure to evaluate the Open-Target Stance Detection task, which is worth to be investigated in the future work, as the target and the stance toward it are inherently interconnected.

-\item We conducted a thorough investigation of simple prompting for LLMs, inspired from the stance detection literature (§\ref{subsec:approach}), which has been shown to outperform other strategies, and provides the answers of our research questions already.
-However, there might be still room for improvement through a more detailed examination of different prompting techniques or task-specific pre-training.
-While we present some preliminary results on the chain-of-thought approach in Appendix \ref{app:cot_init_result}, further investigation is needed to fully understand its potential.
+\begin{itemize} \item This work has highlighted specific challenges of the proposed OTSD task and measured both target quality and stance detection performance.
+However, our findings underscore the need to improve the measure of stance detection accuracy in OTSD, enabling it to account for the alignment/coherence between the generated target and the stance toward it, given the text and the reference (gold) target.
+To investigate the feasibility of a potential solution, we carried out a preliminary experiment using an LLM as an automated judge of stance-target coherence.
+The LLM's assessments showed strong correlation with human judgments, suggesting that LLMs can serve as a reliable component in the development of coherence-based evaluation metrics.
+Full details of this pilot study are provided in Appendix \ref{app:pilot_study_coherence}.

+\item In this work, we focus on identifying a single target from each text, even though a given text may contain multiple targets, whether explicitly stated or implied.

-\item Regarding potential data leakage during the pre-training of LLMs, it is possible that these models were exposed to some of our test data, leading to prior knowledge of certain entities.
-However, since the LLMs were not explicitly pre-trained on the same task, we continue to refer to our approach as zero-shot stance detection.
+\item A potential limitation of our work lies in the possibility of data leakage during the pre-training of LLMs, where the models may have been exposed to some of the test data, thereby acquiring prior knowledge of certain entities.
+Nevertheless, as the LLMs were not explicitly pre-trained on the same task, we maintain that our approach qualifies as zero-shot stance detection.

-\item Although we did not claim that the results or findings are true for all LLMs, experimenting with other proprietary LLMs was financially constraining for us. \end{itemize}
+\item In this work, we limit our experiments to the OTSD task in English.
+Future research can explore the OTSD task in a cross-lingual setting.

+\item Although our findings were evaluated across a diverse set of eight LLMs spanning four different families—covering both small and large models, as well as proprietary and open-source ones—future work could benefit from exploring a broader range of models, particularly Large Reasoning Models (LRMs), which present an especially promising direction. \end{itemize}